Credentials

 What Does it Mean to be Holistic?

-I operate from a holistic perspective.
 Holistic means recognizing that everything is circumscribed into one, great whole.
 So instead of labeling you by your diagnosis and only treating your symptoms (a conventional approach), I strive to see you as a person and consider everything affecting your diagnos(es), including diet*, lifestyle, and environment.
-Everything truly is interconnected.
+Everything is interconnected.
 If we compartmentalize anything, we are doing it wrong because we are missing so many variables.

 Please note that holism (being holistic) is a philosophy rather than an organizational structure.
-You might notice that some mental health clinics are hiring dietitians because they are starting to realize the importance of nutrition in health, but a very important distinction is that by hiring another provider or referring out to another specialist, they are merely being integrative rather than holistic.
-Being integrative isn't necessarily a bad thing, and it's often used synonymously with being holistic, but these terms do not have the same definition.
-An integrative practice will still focus on addressing symptoms rather than root causes and a whole-person approach.
+You might notice that some mental health clinics are hiring dietitians because they are starting to realize the importance of nutrition in health.
+In doing so, they call themselves "holistic," but they are actually integrative since all they are doing is referring to other allopathic providers.
+The two terms do not mean the same thing.
+A major distinction is that an integrative practice will still focus on addressing symptoms rather than root causes and a whole-person approach.

 Mental Health Therapy in Utah

-While I like to be as holistic as possible, I am conventionally trained as a therapist.
+While I like to be as holistic as possible and my passion is for nutrition, I am also conventionally trained as a therapist.
 For those who need it, I do EMDR, mindfulness-based cognitive therapy, and emotional freedom techniques (EFT or “tapping”).

 I may be the only nutritional and metabolic psychotherapist in the state of Utah.
 That means I could be the only licensed mental health therapist in the state who also practices clinical nutrition as a standalone service (let me know if you find another one; I'd love to collaborate).